pentagram-lang/pentagram-ideas/plans/memory-management.md

 In this manner, an application with a stable behaviour will reach a generally stable state where the next addresses are no longer used and allocations only happen from the free stack.

-For some free stacks, returning memory to the operating system is helpful when there's a major reduction in the program's resource usage.
-For this case a return count is used.
-If the return count gets too high, unreturned items at the bottom of the free stack are _lazily_ returned to the operating system, and the return count is incremented for each item.
-If a previously-returned item from the free stack gets popped, decrement the return count.

-Each free stack is a dynamically-sized array with a maximum size of 1 MiB.
+Each free stack is a dynamically-sized array with a maximum size of 512 KiB.
 When it doubles in size, it gets copied to a new location and the old address gets deallocated (gets put into a different free stack).
 This can trigger a recursive, but limited chain reaction.

+#### Returns

+For some free stacks, returning memory to the operating system is helpful when there's a major reduction in the program's resource usage.
+For this case a return counter is used.
+Unreturned items at the bottom of the free stack are _lazily_ returned (i.e. made available) to the operating system, and the return counter is incremented for each item.
+If a previously-returned item from the free stack gets popped, this decrements the return counter.

+If an item is free and the stack is at the maximum size, all items in the free stack are immediately returned, and its size gets truncated to half (to delay the next overflow event).

+To manage returns without affecting normal program behaviour, the returns are set up using a 2-minute delayed schedule.
+Every 5 seconds, three things happen:

+1. The system is checked for memory pressure (less than 5% freeable memory), and if there is memory pressure, all unreturned items in all free stacks are returned immediately
+2. If there is no memory pressure, all unreturned items in each free stack are returned up to the minimum free stack size of the last 2 minutes (24 samples)
+3. The current size of the free stack is recorded for every free stack, and now if an allocation happens during the next 5 seconds that decreases the free stack size further, that size is recorded instead

+Using this algorithm, deallocation with matching allocation within 2 minutes won't trigger OS returns (and subsequent OS acquisitions).
+On the other hand, unmatched deallocations _will_ trigger OS returns with a 2 minute delay, for other system processes to use the unneeded memory.

+(To accommodate updating minimum stack sizes during allocation, the stack sizes will be stored column-oriented.
+All 7 2-byte counters that might need updating in the 5 seconds will be stored together in a quarter of a 64-byte cache line.)

 ### Coroutine stack